qsliu2017/gitlab-runner/docs/install/windows.md

 distribute, and also for the [Docker executor](../executors/docker.md#supported-windows-versions).

-NOTE:
-The Docker executor for Windows containers has strict version requirements, because containers have to match the version of the host OS.
-See the [list of supported Windows containers](../executors/docker.md#supported-windows-versions) for more information.

 After a Windows version no longer receives mainstream support from Microsoft, we officially [deprecate the version](https://about.gitlab.com/handbook/product/#deprecated) and